Ivy Lane School

 Hesley's newest service, Ivy Lane School & Ivy Close Children's Home

-is due to open in Wakefield during Spring 2021.
+is due to open in Wakefield during late Summer/early Autumn 2021.
 Our multi-disciplinary team will support

 children and young people who have a learning disability, autism and complex needs,